JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

     builds the package only for some platforms and expands the `libgfortran` versions.

+Note that whether you need to build for different C++ string ABIs or libgfortran versions depends exclusively on whether the products of the current build expose the `std::string` ABI or directly link to `libgfortran`.
+The fact that some of the dependencies need to expand the C++ string ABIs or libgfortran versions is not relevant for the current build recipe and BinaryBuilder will take care of installing libraries with matching ABI.

 Don't worry if you don't know whether you need to expand the list of platforms for the C++ `std::string` ABIs or the libgfortran versions: this is often not possible to know in advance without thoroughly reading the source code or